 “Don’t Text While Driving”!
 You must have seen this line everywhere.
 In many countries, it is illegal to use cellphones while driving as it not only risks the drivers’ lives, but also the lives of others on the road.
 But Google Glasses are hands-free?
 But won’t they provide the same or even more distraction levels while driving – or even when walking?
 How many times did you find yourself almost crashing into others – texting and walking at the same time?
 I almost came under a bus once.
 And for the next few minutes, I was the target of people (including the driver) shouting at me.

 With Google Glasses, your focus would more be on things you are doing with the glass rather than on driving safety or even walking on the pavement!
-Maybe you are chatting, taking pictures, recording, reviewing images/text or simply checking out map of that area.
+Maybe you are chatting, taking pictures, recording, reviewing images/text, or simply checking out a map of that area.
 Anything other than the road is a good amount of distraction when you are on the road.
 That’s why they don’t recommend cellphones and kids on the front seats – so that the driver can focus on the road!

 Considering the above, should people – wearing Google Glasses while using the road – be fined?
 Should there be a law that people should not use wearable computers while on the road?
 I think it calls for better regulations as drivers with a computer in their view-line WILL prove to be very dangerous on the road.